-An Afropunk Sci-Fantasy Universe
+An Afropunk Sci-Fantasy Setting

-Swordsfall isn’t just a setting for a game, it’s a world.
+Swordsfall isn’t just a setting for an Afropunk game, it’s a world.
 It’s a dive into pre-colonial Africa for rich lore you’ve never heard of before.
 It’s an exploration into a world where most of the faces are dark yet aren’t constrained to one corner of the globe.
 It’s a world where women hold power equal to men and the merit of one’s soul is what propels them through life.
-It’s a world where spirits aren’t to be feared, instead they are to be embraced.
+It’s a world where spirits aren’t to be feared, instead, they are to be embraced.
 In a time where we know that representation matters, this project is an effort to add to that spirit in the way I know best.
 Narrative fiction in the nerdiest of flavors.

 The world of Tikor and all its inhabitants are a reflection of that journey.
 It’s one in which I expect many will find facets they never expected.
 Others may find things they had only dreamed of seeing in a published tabletop game.
 The rest will most likely just be here for a fun game to play.
-Which ever way leads you to Swordsfall, I welcome you.
+Whichever way leads you to Swordsfall, I welcome you.
 I hope that no matter your color, creed, gender, or background, you find a home within these pages.

-Most importantly though, I hope you have fun with your friends around the table or internet as you dive into a taste of Afropunk Sci Fantasy.
+Most importantly though, I hope you have fun with your friends around the table or internet as you dive into a taste of Afropunk Sci-Fantasy.

 History, however, would change over the course of a tragic day and its horrific night.
 Mime, the Garuda deity of Wisdom, is assassinated at the hands of an alleged Vinyatian assassin.
 Mortal hands had never slain a deity.
 As tensions between the rival nations of Garuda and Vinyata soared under that long Tikor night, a bloody battle erupted between the two sides.
 A truce was eventually called once the truth was revealed, but not before irreversible damage to both sides was done.